TommyTran732/Microsoft-Edge-Policies/README.md

 - Set `SSLErrorOverrideAllowed` to false.
 - Further restrict permissions that websites can prompt for.
 - Consider setting `Disable3DAPIs` to true.
 Some websites will not work without WebGL, so whether to do this highly depends on your organization.
+- Consider setting `DefaultFileSystemReadGuardSetting` to 2.
+Jitsi needs this to work, so I am not setting it.
+- Consider setting `DefaultFileSystemWriteGuardSetting` to 2.
+Jitsi needs this to work, so I am not setting it.
 - Consider mandating that `SmartScreenEnabled` and `ScarewareBlockerProtectionEnabled` are set to disabled. `TyposquattingCheckerEnabled` is also potentially invasive, though I have not confirmed this.
 Please make an issue to let me know of your findings.

 ## Linux